 ... on this occasion [fill in the blanks].

 'Unfortunately' is a very powerful yet incredibly disempowering word.
-It has the ability to chip, chip, chip away years of confidence, knowledge, successes, value and ultimately self-esteem you have built.
+It has the ability to chip, chip, chip away years of confidence, knowledge, successes, value and ultimately the self-esteem you have built.
 For far too many, it appears over the last decade or so, it may be a word that you've become more and more aware of.

 And there's no getting away from it; once you've noticed it's frequency.
 You may come to expect it, to look for it even and kind of prepare yourself for that word arriving over it's more positive opposite 'fortunately'.
 This subconscious expectation in itself can create a loop of self-fulfilling prophecy, without greater awareness of it.